quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Code Style.rst

 Style
 ^^^^^

-The following standard to format text is intented to increase readability as well as versioning.
+The following standard to format text is intended to increase readability as well as versioning.

 * *[.md, .rst only]* Each section title should be preceded by one empty line and succeeded by one empty line.